WJXX: A dual construction project

 The rush job of ensuring the partial continuity of ABC programming in the Jacksonville area was completed, leaving Allbritton with three remaining tasks: installing the permanent transmitter facility, constructing local studios, and hiring a news team.
 The former was finished first, but FCC authorization to activate the new antenna was delayed; pressure by local U.S. representative Tillie Fowler helped WJXX secure FCC authorization for its permanent facility in September, in time for the Jacksonville Jaguars' first home game on Monday Night Football.
+Even with WJXX at full power, several close-in suburbs such as Atlantic Beach needed cable to watch the station.

 Meanwhile, Allbritton acquired a parcel of land on A. C. Skinner Parkway, visible from J. Turner Butler Boulevard, to build a 28000 ft2 studio facility.
 The site was designed to accommodate 100 employees, including a news staff of 60 to begin producing local newscasts for the First Coast.
 In the interim, a 7 p.m. magazine program, ABC 25 Tonight, began airing as the station's only local program.

 On December 15, 1997, ABC 25 News debuted from the new studio with 4 1/2 hours each weekday of local news programming, most of it simulcast on WBSG-TV.
 Most of the anchors came from outside the market, having last worked in such markets as Orlando, Boston, and Atlanta; Donna Savarese moved from a job in Hartford, Connecticut, to work at WJXX.
 In March 1998, WBSG-TV ceased producing full-length 7 and 11 p.m. newscasts, with southeast Georgia news instead provided from Jacksonville as inserts into WJXX's newscasts; 11 jobs were lost.